Registering as an employer

 Registering as an employer for online filing

-Registering for PAYE if you already have an HMRC online account
+Registering for PAYE for Employers if you already have an HMRC online account

 What happens if I register late?